Thomas W. Egan: Military career

 Lieutenant Colonel Egan participated in most of the major battles of the Army of the Potomac.
 Initially, the Mozart Regiment served in first division III Corps.
 Col. Egan is reported to have arrested the colonel of the regiment for misconduct at the Battle of Fair Oaks in May 1862.
 In June 1862, Egan was promoted to the rank of colonel.
 He led the regiment at the Second Battle of Bull Run, the Battle of Chantilly and the Battle of Chancellorsville.
 At Chancellorsville, Colonel Egan became acting commander of first brigade first division III Corps, when Brigadier General Charles K. Graham was assigned to command of the third division following the death of Major General Amiel W. Whipple.
 At the Battle of Gettysburg on July 2, 1863, Colonel Egan, once more leading his regiment, was wounded in action near Devil's Den, being hit in a leg; and the regiment’s monument stands near that site.
 The Mozart Regiment lost 150 of 431 troops engaged.
-Egan also led the Mozart Regiment in the Mine Run Campaign during the autumn of 1863.
+Egan also led the Mozart Regiment in the Bristoe Campaign during the autumn of 1863, and replaced Col. Régis de Trobriand in command of the brigade immediately prior to the winter Mine Run Campaign.

 Just before Lieutenant General Ulysses S. Grant's Overland Campaign of 1864, III Corps was dissolved.
 First division became third division II Corps.
 Egan led his regiment in the Battle of the Wilderness.
 He became commander of a brigade during the Battle of Spotsylvania, after Brigadier General J. H. Hobart Ward was relieved for drunkenness on the night of May 12, 1864.
 His command was involved in a counterattack against the Confederates during the fighting at Harris Farm.
 Egan led the brigade at the Battle of North Anna, attacking Henagan's Redoubt.
 He also led it at the Battle of Cold Harbor.
 Egan was wounded during the Second Battle of Petersburg in June 1864, suffering slight paralysis as a result.

 Colonel Egan received his commission as brigadier general on September 3, 1864.
 (Secretary of War Edwin Stanton personally handed him his commission.)
 At the Battle of Boydton Plank Road on October 27, he commanded the second division II Corps in place of Brigadier General John Gibbon.
 Egan was seriously wounded on November 14, 1864.
 The wound disabled his right arm.
 On recovering, he was given a division in the Army of the Shenandoah on the request of Major General Winfield Scott Hancock.
 On December 12, 1864, President Abraham Lincoln nominated Egan for appointment to the brevet grade of major general of volunteers to rank from October 27, 1864 for his service at the Battle of Boydton Plank Road, and the U.S. Senate confirmed the nomination on February 14, 1865.